ericrallen/windows-path-editor/README.md

 **NOTE**: You must reboot for the $PATH change to take effect. (*There is a button in the app that will trigger a reboot for you.*)

+## Roadmap

+- Integrate undo/redo functionality for stepping through $PATH changes
+- Support exporting $PATH to a string that can be copied+pasted into typical $PATH editing interface
+- Make list scroll to bottom when using the Add button
+- Better animations for add/remove
+- Add interaction to character count that explains what it means
+- Add tooltip popup when exceeding character limit
+- Explore ways to pull SYSTEM $PATH items out of the $PATH